-In 3G wireless Internet applications, a high data rate downlink for delay-tolerant packet communications is needed.
 The downlink of a single cell system is modeled as a fading Gaussian broadcast channel, whose capacity region has been completely characterized under different assumptions in several papers (e.g., [1]).
 In particular, it is known that, under fading ergodicity, when the base station is equipped with a single antenna and has perfect Channel State Information (CSI), the average throughput (long-term average sum rate) is maximized by serving the user with the largest fading coefficient at each time instant (e.g., [2]).
 Motivated by this result, downlink scheduling schemes such as the High-Data Rate (HDR) [3] or the 1xEV-DO [4] have been proposed.
 Such systems assume that all connected users have infinite backlog (i.e., all data present at the base station, no arrival processes).

-When the base station is equipped with M > 1 antennas, the single-cell downlink falls in the class of vector Gaussian broadcast channels, whose capacity region with perfect CSI has been fully characterized in [5] and references therein.
-In particular, for a system with M transmit antennas and $K \ge M$ users, a multiplexing gain of M can be achieved, i.e., the average throughput scales as $M \log SNR$ for high SNR, and M users can be served at the same time on each slot.
+When the base station is equipped with M>1 antennas, the single-cell downlink falls in the class of vector Gaussian broadcast channels, whose capacity region with perfect CSI has been fully characterized in [5] and references therein.
+In particular, for a system with M transmit antennas and $K\geq M$ users, a multiplexing gain of M can be achieved, i.e., the average throughput scales as $M\log {\sf SNR}$ for high SNR, and M users can be served simultaneously on each slot.
 A low-complexity alternative usage of multiple transmit antennas for the downlink with scheduling and TDMA consists of the so called opportunistic beamforming proposed in [2], where the multiple antennas are used to generate a random beam inducing an artificial fading that varies slowly enough to be measured and fed back by the users but rapidly enough to make the scheduling algorithm share the channel fairly among the users.
-A spatial-multiplexing version of the opportunistic beamforming is proposed and analyzed in [6], where M mutually orthogonal random beams are simultaneously used and the best M users are selected at each time.
+A spatial-multiplexing version of the opportunistic beamforming is proposed and analyzed in [6], where M mutually orthogonal random beams are simultaneously used to serve the best M users at each time.
 It is shown that for $K \gg M$ and assuming perfect SNR instantaneous feedback, the same multiplexing gain of M as for the case of perfect CSI is achievable.

-In parallel with the development of opportunistic schemes, the current research and standardization trend in wireless cellular systems has focused on Space-Time Coding (STC).
-When no Data Rate Control (DRC) feedback signal is available at the transmitter, the event that the transmitted rate falls below the instantaneous mutual information of the fading channel is called information outage.
+In parallel with the development of opportunistic schemes, the current research and standardization trend has focused on Space-Time Coding (STC).
+When CSI at the transmitter is not perfect, the event that the transmitted rate falls below the instantaneous mutual information of the fading channel (information outage event) has positive probability.
 This is the event that dominates the decoding error probability for good codes in high SNR conditions [7].
-In the most realistic scenario where the base station is equipped with M antennas and the mobile terminal has a single antenna, STC achieves M-fold transmit diversity, making block error probability decrease as $O(SNR^{-M})$ for high SNR, that is, M times faster than in a single-antenna system.
+In the most realistic scenario where the base station is equipped with M antennas and the mobile terminal has a single antenna, STC achieves M-fold transmit diversity, making block error probability decrease as $O(\mathsf{SNR}^{-M})$ for high SNR, that is, M times faster than in a single-antenna system.